-No matter what your reason is for seeking therapy at this time, I honor your courage to do so.
-Utilizing a trauma-informed, collaborative, and integrative approach, I tailor therapy to meet each person where they are individually at; without putting you through a series of regimented assessments or placing you in a diagnostic box.
+No matter what your reasons are for seeking therapy at this time, I honor your courage to do so.
+Utilizing a trauma-informed, relational, and holistic approach, I tailor therapy to meet each person where they are individually at - without putting you through a series of regimented assessments or placing you in a diagnostic box.
 My goal is to walk alongside you as we move through the places you may feel stuck, long to understand, or hold deeply within; not simply "fixing" the cracks with gold, but working to integrate both the broken and the beautiful.

 All relationships have a unique rhythm.
 When in sync, there is a fluid movement within and between the connection of the relationship.
-When out of sync, this rhythm may become uncertain, disconnected or shaky - often making it difficult to find your way back to one another in a way that feels containing and secure.
+When out of sync, this rhythm may become uncertain, disconnected or shaky - often making it difficult to find our way back to one another in a way that feels containing and secure.

 I work with the understanding that relationships involve a relational dance where each partner longs for trust, connection, and accessibility in one another.
-Through the process of couples therapy, the bond between you and your partner can be explored in newfound and meaningful ways; where in which there is a context for conflict, and an understanding of finding a safe relational home in one another.
+Through the process of couples therapy, the bond between you and your partner can be explored in newfound and meaningful ways; where there is a context for conflict, and a frame for finding a safe relational home in one another.